Meet our Special Services Team

 Mrs. Rita Mourisse has a Master of Arts in Speech Language Pathology from University of Northern Iowa, Certificate of Clinical Competence by American Speech-Language-Hearing Association and Illinois Speech-Language Pathology License issued by IDFPR.

-She is a Speech Language Pathologist at Central and has more than 15 years working in school setting with children aged 3-15 years old.
+She is a Speech Language Pathologist at Central and has more than 15 years working in school settings with children aged 3-15 years old.

-Mrs. Mourisse loves shopping, reading, gardening, and travelling.
+Mrs. Mourisse loves shopping, reading, gardening, and traveling.

 Randi Oehlke, 6th Grade Resource Teacher

-Mrs. Randi Oehlke graduated from Illinois State University almost 29 years ago.
+Mrs. Randi Oehlke graduated from Illinois State University 29 years ago.

 Amy Smith, 7-8 Cross Categorical Special Education Teacher